Li Zehou: Chinese aesthetics and the relation to freedom

+Li's 1981 The Path of Beauty is among his most significant works.
+Li used the term "emotional-rational structure" to describe what he viewed as the harmony of reason and emotion at the core of Confucian aesthetics.

 Li identifies four features that sum up his views on Chinese aesthetics.
 The concept of Music/Joy (乐: Yue/Le) holds a central place in Chinese culture, "Music is joy".
 Music has a civilizing effect and "prevents human emotions from developing in an animal-like fashion".
 Music causes "people to be on good terms with each other, promoting harmony in society".
 Music is linear, flows in time, and expresses emotion.
 From this linearity derives the second feature of Chinese aesthetics – the importance of the line in Chinese art.
 Li recalls that Immanuel Kant also felt was the superior aesthetic visual format.
 (Chinese art also emphasizes the expression of emotion and pays particular attention to rhythm, rhyme and flavor.)
 He then goes on to describe the third element which is the blending of feeling and reason: "imaginative reality is more significant than sensible reality."
 Finally, he lists the "union of heaven and humankind" and describes it as the "fundamental spirit of Chinese philosophy...the relation between human and human, and between humankind and nature."
 He then proclaims that "to roam with the arts" is essential to the attainment of freedom.
 Freedom is neither heaven-sent nor given at birth as Rousseau suggested.
 Freedom is established by humankind ... " For Li, aesthetics are important!

-Impact on conventional Chinese thought
+Impact on traditional Chinese thought

 Li also wrote critiques of contemporary Chinese thought in the second half of the 1980s.
 Li Zehou’s 1987 essay "The Western is the Substance, and the Chinese is for Application", turned conventional contemporary Chinese thought on its head.
 Li stated that Western Learning encompasses technology as well as conceptual systems and philosophies including Marxism and is the pluralistic and diverse technosocial basis of modern-day China's reality.
 Li Zehou concluded that the Chinese application should adapt Western Learning with Chinese traditions, influencing but not dictating the results.
 To paraphrase, the goal of this examination synthesis should preserve in ethics the strength and splendor of giving precedence to others before oneself; should preserve the value of intuition within the process of reasoning, and should preserve the rich Chinese culture with regard to the handling of inter-human relationships.